-Most of the stalls of this admittedly long and busy market were selling the typical Chinese tourist junk as pictured above, clothes, watches and plastics.
+Most of the stalls of this admittedly long and busy market were selling the typical Chinese tourist junk as pictured above, plus clothes, watches and plastics.
 I did not spot one craftsman or a woman, although a few stalls had some expensive baskets and the usual Bornean bead work for sale.
 Where are all the incredibly talented artisans of Sabah?

 However what was fantastic about the market were the layers underneath the loud music and the crowd.
 Traditional herbs, small kopitiams just behind the tents, fish and birds (and the poor, poor puppies).
 And a fantastic food market just around the corner.